Sylents/sy3/syesc/fw/.clinerules/sylents_vesc.md

     - Battery Status
     - Current Throttle and or Power

+## Current Development Status
+The firmware has been customized for the Sylents electric jet drive with the following key features implemented:
+- **Custom LED Display Driver**: Integration of a custom driver (`syled`) for user status display, showing battery level, current throttle, and power output (wattage) on a TM1640-based LED display.
+- **I2C Communication for Display**: Software-based I2C communication (`swi2c`) to control the LED display, including functions for transmitting data and managing display digits for upper (wattage) and lower (duty cycle) segments.
+- **Power Calculation**: Actual power output is derived using a formula, rather than predefined power mapping curves, for accurate wattage calculation based on current conditions.
+- **Version Information**: The firmware supports version tracking with major and minor version numbers for both firmware (FW_VERSION_MAJOR, FW_VERSION_MINOR) and hardware (HW_MAJOR, HW_MINOR), displayed during initialization on the LED display.

 ## Top Level Directory Tree
 with focus on sylents related firmware modifications